By Allon Cohen, PhD, VP Products, and Adi Sprachman, Director Product Management, Elastifile

 Initializing environment variables

-Initialize environment variables by running the following commands in Cloud
+Initialize environment variables by running the following commands in

-Shell.
+Cloud Shell.
 You can change the values for

-ZONE to specify where to
+specify where to deploy resources.

 REGION=us-east1 ZONE=us-east1-b PROJECT_ID=$DEVSHELL_PROJECT_ID SERVICE_ACCOUNT=elastifile@$[YOUR-PROJECT-ID].iam.gserviceaccount.com